AJenbo/DiabloGrooboAnalysis/readme.md

 Another notable tool was Doom-Gaze's Diablo Trainer, submitted to https://www.ghoztcraft.net/forums/files/file/976-doom-gazes-diablo-trainer/ in 2008.

-The site https://ultimatestuff.tripod.com/ultimatediablo/cheats.htm includes a list of several relevant tools along with brief descriptions:
+The site https://ultimatestuff.tripod.com/ultimatediablo/cheats.htm includes a list of several relevant tools available by 2009 along with brief descriptions:

 | **Name as shown on site**        | **Description as shown on site**          |
 | -------------------------------- | ----------------------------------------- |